flare-foundation/docs/docs/infra/attestation-provider.md

 !!! note "Rewards"

-    Currently, the process of rewarding public attestation providers is still being discussed.
+    Currently, the exact rewarding mechanism to use is being discussed.

 ## Prerequisites